-- Artificial Intelligence challenges for the European Fintech industry, banks and insurance companies
+- Artificial Intelligence and Fintech challenges for the European banking and insurance industry

-We have invited 20 speakers both from within Switzerland as well as abroad, working on AI in Finance and Industry.
+We have invited a large number of speakers both from within Switzerland as well as abroad, working on AI in Finance and Industry.

 In September 2017, we have had more than 190 participants, both from Academia and Industry.
 The latest installment of the COST conference also saw a large number of international guests and speakers, travelling to Switzerland from destinations such as the UK, Germany, the United States and Bulgaria.

 The largest proportion of participants will come from the industry complemented by a significant number of academic researchers.
 This mirrors our unique approach of connecting the academic world to their respective fields of application, putting new exciting concepts to work in industrial frameworks, where they can open up new opportunities.

 Prof. Dr. Marcello Pelillo, Università Ca'Foscari Venezia/ European Centre for Living Technology: "Opacity, Neutrality, Stupidity: Three Challenges for Artificial Intelligence"(PDF 4,7 MB)

 - Prof. Dr. Damian Borth, DFKI Kaiserslautern: "Deep Learning & Financial Markets: A Disruption and Opportunity"

 - Dr. Daniel Egloff, Flink AI/QuantAlea: "Trade and Manage Wealth with Deep Reinforcement Learning and Memory"(PDF 1,3 MB)

 - Prof. Dr. Paolo Giudici, University of Pavia: "Scoring Models for Roboadvisory Platforms: A Network Approach"